galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > ![Sequence length distribution](../../images/quality-control/sequence_length_distribution.png "Sequence length distribution")
 >
-> Some high throughput sequencers generate sequence fragments of uniform length, but others can contain reads of wildly varying lengths.
+> Some high-throughput sequencers generate sequence fragments of uniform length, but others can contain reads of widely varying lengths.
 Even within uniform length libraries some pipelines will trim sequences to remove poor quality base calls from the end or the first $n$ bases if they match the first $n$ bases of the adapter up to 90% (by default), with sometimes $n = 1$.
 >
 > This graph shows the distribution of fragment sizes in the file which was analysed.
 In many cases this will produce a simple graph showing a peak only at one size, but for variable length FASTQ files this will show the relative amounts of each different size of sequence fragment.
 >